samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

-## Judgment Quality Guidance (Neutral Judge Role)
+## Judgment Quality Guidance (Critique Debates)

-This rubric guides the neutral judgment process for evaluating claims in the benchmarking framework.
+This rubric guides the neutral judgment process for evaluating critique claims in the benchmarking framework.

 ### Primary Goal

-Determine whether **Alice's original claim is valid** based on the mathematical evidence presented in the debate.
+Determine whether **Alice's critique is valid** based on the mathematical evidence presented in the debate.
 Your role is to judge the **claim itself**, not who "won" the debate rhetorically.
 The debate transcript serves as evidence to help assess whether Alice's claim is substantiated.

-For example, if Alice makes a valid claim and Bob acknowledges the issue or provides a fix during the debate, *and you agree with the concession*, this confirms Alice's claim was correct.
-The verdict should be **claimant_wins** because Alice was right about the issue, even though Bob conceded.
+For example, if Alice makes a valid claim and Bob acknowledges the issue or provides a fix during the debate, this is evidence that Alice may be correct, but you must independently verify the claim is actually valid.
+Bob's concession or fix alone does not automatically mean Alice wins; you must agree with the concession based on the evidence.

 ### Core Principles

 **1. Judge the Claim, Not the Debate**
-- Your task is to evaluate whether **Alice's original claim is valid**
+- Your task is to evaluate whether **Alice's critique is valid**
 - The debate is evidence that helps you assess the claim, not a competition to "win"
-- Bob's acknowledgment of an issue, concession, or proposed fix **confirms** Alice's claim was correct
+- Bob's acknowledgment, concession, or proposed fix is evidence, but you must independently verify the claim's validity
+- A party might incorrectly concede or address irrelevant issues
 - Focus on: Was Alice right about the specific problem she identified?

 **2. Evidence-Based Assessment**
-- Evaluate the mathematical validity of Alice's claim using the debate as evidence
+- Evaluate the mathematical validity of Alice's critique using the debate as evidence
-- Base verdicts on specific claims, proofs, and counterexamples from the claim and transcript
+- Base verdicts on specific claims, proofs, and counterexamples from the critique and transcript
 - Ignore rhetorical style, confidence levels, or persuasive language
 - Quote or reference specific parts of the debate when justifying your verdict